Countdown (Lindsey Buckingham song): Critical reception

 Alan Jones of Music Week wrote that "Countdown" was "good, but unlikely to [be a] hit".
 Music & Media was more optimistic about the single's commercial prospects and predicted that it was "ready for the charts".
+Randy Clark of Cashbox thought that the song demonstrated Buckingham's "powerful influence on [his] former band's pop sound."

+Writing for Yorkshire Evening Press, Steve Cowell said that the song was a "powerful AOR track with a lot of acoustic guitars" and also thought that it was "nothing special".
 Jean Rosenbluth of the Los Angeles Times wrote that it was "hard not to be swayed by the singer’s practically palpable optimism" on "Countdown".
-Writing for Yorkshire Evening Press, Steve Cowell said that the song was a "powerful AOR track with a lot of acoustic guitars" and concluded that it was "nothing special".
-Randy Clark of Cashbox thought that the song demonstrated Buckingham's "powerful influence on [his] former band's pop sound."
+Reviewing the song for the Gavin Report, Dave Sholin wrote that the song "displays [Buckingham's] skill at crafting commercial pop music that is anything but ordinary."

 Mike DeGagne of AllMusic commented that "Countdown" possesses the "pop-catchy appeal of past hits like "Trouble" and "Go Insane" at one level, yet it maintains an enriched, dynamic feel, as if Buckingham has progressed and bettered himself as a solo artist.
 "Countdown" is an excellent delegate to the kind of music Buckingham is capable of, and it contains a lot of the same constituents that made him such an integral part of the second wave of Fleetwood Mac."